keaglin/keaglin.github.io/planning/notes.md

 render everything on top of the gif/make the gif the background--DONE
 Carousel for skills AND projects? (in progress/next up)
 Modal for contact form?
 (Not at the moment)

+UPDATED ABOUT ME SECTION TO NOT JUST BE A SUPER LONG LIST--DONE!
+Need to beautify 'about me'